semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 {% highlight json %}
 {
-    "title": "My great article",
-    "content": "Here's my great article's content.
-So many interesting things are said here.", "tags": ["great", "article", "interesting"]
+  "name": "Jon Snow",
+  "age": 14,
+  "house": "Stark",
+  "gender": "male",
+  "biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
+He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.", "tags": [
+    "stark",
+    "night's watch",
+    "you know nothing"
+  ]
 }
 {% endhighlight %}

 Given that, the CURL request is the following :

 {% highlight sh %}
-$>curl –XPOST http://localhost:9200/blog/article/ -d {"title": "My great article","content": "Here's my great article's content.
-So many interesting things are said there.","tags": ["great", "article", "interesting"]}
+$>curl –XPOST http://localhost:9200/game_of_throne/character/ -d {"name": "Jon Snow","age": 14,"house": "Stark","gender": "male","biography": "Jon Snow is the bastard son of Eddard Stark, the lord of Winterfell.
+He is the half-brother of Arya, Sansa, Bran, Rickon and Robb.","tags": ["stark","night's watch","you know nothing"]}
 {% endhighlight %}

 The response given by the cluster :

 {% highlight json %}
 {
-    "_index" : "blog",
+    "_index" : "game_of_throne",
-    "_type" : "article",
+    "_type" : "character",
     "_id" : "AU0QJ2sJ1MYCa_CVGtD5",
     "_version" : 1,
     "created" : true
 }
 {% endhighlight %}

-You can see here that our document has been inserted in the *"blog"* index, with the type *"article"*.
+You can see here that our document has been inserted in the *"game_of_throne"* index, with the type *"character"*.
 You can also see that Elasticsearch gave our document an ID which id *AU0QJ2sJ1MYCa_CVGtD5*.
 Also, the version of the document has been set to 1 (the first version).
 Finally, Elasticsearch informed us that he performed the creation.

 ### Retrieve documents